7:00 A.M. (The Pitt season 1): Plot

-In Pittsburgh, Dr. Michael "Robby" Robinavitch (Noah Wyle) starts a shift at the Pittsburgh Trauma Medical Hospital ER (nicknamed "The Pitt").
-The day marks the fourth anniversary of the death of his mentor Dr. Adamson, with Robby finally working on the day after four years, as he feels guilty for his death.
-He has a conversation with overnight attending Dr. Jack Abbott (Shawn Hatosy), who catches him up on the events that happened during the night.
+In Pittsburgh, attending Dr. Michael "Robby" Robinavitch starts a shift at the Pittsburgh Trauma Medical Hospital ER (nicknamed "The Pitt").
+The day marks the fourth anniversary of the death of his mentor Dr. Adamson.
+The head nurse Dana Evans asks if he is ok to work.
+Nurses ask him if rumors are true that the hospital will be sold and ER eliminated.
+He talks overnight attending Dr. Jack Abbot off the edge of the roof, joking about the horrors of the job.